Top-rated movers to make your St. Louis to Detroit move easy

 - Detroit is less walkable than St. Louis with a score of 51 out of 100 vs St. Louis’s 66 out of 100.

-- Air quality in Detroit is good, and in St. Louis it's moderate.
+- Air quality in Detroit is Good, and in St. Louis it’s Moderate.

 - Elevator reservation: If your building has an elevator, make sure to find out how to reserve it ahead of your move.

 - State licensing: The agency regulating local and intrastate household goods movers in Michigan is the Michigan Public Service Commission (MPSC).
 State regulation and oversight activities include commercial vehicle registration and safety compliance, review of published tariff rates, licensing, and consumer protection efforts.
-Double-check that the moving company is properly licensed before you hire them.
+Before booking, ensure the moving company is officially licensed to handle your move.

 - Change of address: We suggest filing your USPS change of address form at least one week before your move.
 You’ll be able to set your official move date, helping ensure your mail is forwarded correctly to Detroit.
 Start the process here.

-- Moving company insurance: Each state has its own requirements for the level of insurance moving companies must carry.
+- Moving company insurance: The amount and type of insurance movers must have depends on state regulations.
 In Alabama, Massachusetts, and Michigan, choose the economical option of Released Value Protection, provided by movers at no extra cost.
 However, it offers minimal coverage at 60 cents per pound per article.
-For comprehensive coverage of your items' full value, consult with your moving company for alternatives or explore third-party insurance providers.
+For comprehensive coverage of your items’ full value, consult with your moving company for alternatives or explore third-party insurance providers.

 Where to live in Detroit